vincentarelbundock/Rdatasets/doc/tidyr/rst/billboard.rst

 billboard R Documentation
 ========= ===============

-Song rankings for billboard top 100 in the year 2000
+Song rankings for Billboard top 100 in the year 2000
 ----------------------------------------------------

 Description
 ~~~~~~~~~~~

-Song rankings for billboard top 100 in the year 2000
+Song rankings for Billboard top 100 in the year 2000

 Usage
 ~~~~~